 What is a ‘good’ survey response rate?

-Why is this important?
+Why is good employee engagement important?

-5 tips to drive higher response rates:
+5 tips to drive highly engaged response rates:

 ‘You said, we did’ communications